Top 10 Stealers Wheel songs

 # 7 – Gets So Lonely

 The Stealers Wheel song “Get So Lonely” was released on the band’s debut album Stealers Wheel in 1972.
-The song was written by Joe Egan.
+Joe Egan wrote the song.
 The song starts with a mellow Fender Rhodes piano introduction surrounded by sweeping harmonies by the two.
 This one is tender, fueled by a sparse arrangement that lends itself well to the song.

 # 6 – Found My Way To You